CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/NVIDIA-User-Experience-NVUE.md

 ### Unset a Configuration Change

-To unset a change, using the `null` value to the key.
+To unset a change, use the `null` value to the key.
 For example, to delete `vlan100` from a switch, use the following syntax:

 ```
 $ curl -u 'cumulus:cumulus' -d '{"vlan100":null}' -H 'Content-Type: application/json' --insecure -X PATCH https://127.0.0.1:8765/nvue_v1/interface?rev=changeset/cumulus/2021-11-29_11.46.23_6C7T
 ```

-To unset, the `PATCH` action must still be used, but the value indicates that the entry should be removed.
-Notice that the data is `{"vlan100":null}` with the PATCH action.
+When you unset a change, you must still use the `PATCH` action.
+The value indicates removal of the entry.
+The data is `{"vlan100":null}` with the PATCH action.

 ### Troubleshoot Configuration Changes